-This Interim Business Plan has been produced at a time of significant volatility in the UK and is therefore presented as an interim document in order to provide a strategic steer for the Partnership through a period of transition over the next 12 months.
-It is a direct outcome from the National Heritage Lottery Funded Moor Business project which has facilitated the development of the Partnership over a 15-month period to increase its resilience at a time of change for many of the partners and stakeholders involved.
+This Interim Business Plan has been rolled over from last year at a time of significant volatility in the UK.
+The plan to produce a plan out to 2025 has been postponed by a year, and this will stand until then through this period of change.
+It will provide a strategic steer for the Partnership through a period of transition over the next 12 months.
+It is an outcome from the National Lottery Heritage Funded Moor Business project, facilitating the development of the Partnership over this period to increase its resilience at a time of change for many of the partners and stakeholders involved.